AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 can be difficult.
 Even if GPU kernels launched earlier in the code result in a CUDA error, the error may not be output at a nearby call to :cpp:`AMREX_GPU_ERROR_CHECK()` by the CPU.
-When tracking down a CUDA launch error, :cpp:`Gpu::synchronize()` and :cpp:`Gpu::streamSynchronize()` can be used to synchronize the device or the CUDA stream, respectively, and track down the specific launch that causes the error.
+When tracking down a CUDA launch error, :cpp:`Gpu::synchronize()`, :cpp:`Gpu::streamSynchronize()`, or :cpp:`Gpu::streamSynchronizeAll()` can be used to synchronize the device, the current GPU stream, or all GPU streams, respectively, and track down the specific launch that causes the error.

 .. ===================================================================